Randy Johnson (quarterback): Early life and college

-Pro career
+Professional career

 Johnson entered the 1966 NFL draft and became the first Texas A&I player to ever be selected in the first round (16th overall).
-He was also selected in the 4th round of the AFL draft by the Denver Broncos.
+He was also selected in the fourth round of the AFL draft by the Denver Broncos.
 Johnson would start the first ever game for the Falcons at quarterback on September 11, 1966 against the Los Angeles Rams.
 He went 9-of-25 for 154 yards with a touchdown and two interceptions while delivering the first Falcon points on a 53-yard pass to Gary Barnes and later delivered the first rushing touchdown on a three-yard run.
 Johnson started 11 of the 14 games for the team, who won just three games.
 He threw for 1,795 yards with 12 touchdowns to 21 interceptions with a 47.8 passer rating.
 The 1967 season would see him start 12 games and go 1–10–1 while throwing for 1,620 yards with 10 touchdowns to 21 interceptions with a 47.8 passer rating.
 The 1968 season saw him start the first five games of the season before he was taken out for Bob Berry.
 Johnson would not start again until Week 12 and started once more in Week 14 to close the year out.
 In eight games, he threw for 892 yards with 2 touchdowns to 10 interceptions.

 Johnson started just five games of the 1969 season, splitting time with Berry and Bruce Lemmerman, and he started just two games of the subsequent season, his last as a Falcon.
 He moved over to the New York Giants, where he played sparingly in his first two seasons there before being thrust into starting duty for seven games of the 1973 season, which saw him go 1–6.
 He threw for 1,279 yards with 7 touchdowns to 8 interceptions.
 He played one season with the Honolulu Hawaiians of the short-lived World Football League in 1974 before making two starts for the Washington Redskins in 1975 and then closing out his career with one start in 1976 for the Green Bay Packers.
 In his last start and game as a professional on December 12, 1976, he went 16-of-25 for 165 yards with an interception and a rushing touchdown in a 24-20 victory.
 Over his professional career, he completed 647 of 1,286 passes (a 50.3-percentage) for 51 touchdowns and 90 interceptions while going 10–38–1 as a starter.
 He also ran for 573 yards and 10 touchdowns over his career.